LukeAveil/CV/README.md

 ## Luke Aveil

 I am a freelance photographer and adventurer turned junior developer.
-I have always been curious about how things are made and eager to understand how they work, this curiosity and natural inquisitiveness is what led me to become a developer.

-I have just completed 16 weeks intensive training at Makers Academy, Europe's leading full stack coding bootcamp.
-During my time at Makers I have developed a passion for object-orientated design, clean test-driven code and working in a collaborative environment.
+Having just completed 16 weeks intensive training at Makers Academy, Europe's leading full stack coding bootcamp.
+I am open to employment opportunities and now seeking my first paid role as a developer.

 My journey to become a developer and has been incredible so far, full of highs and lows and everything in-between, for insight into my adventure you can read my blog [here](https://medium.com/@lukeaveil).